pancake-library/pancake/documentation/topics/callbacks.md

 ## What are callbacks?

-A callback is a function that will run when something else happens.
+A callback is a function that runs whenever something else happens.
 For example, if you create a function named love.draw() it will run every time your game tries to update the display, so it will run every frame.

 ## Pancake Callbacks